Lost (TV series): Season 4

-Season 4 focuses on the survivors dealing with the arrival of people from the freighter, who have been sent to the island to reclaim it from Benjamin.
-"Flash forwards" continue, in which it is seen how six survivors, dubbed the "Oceanic Six", live their lives after escaping the island.
+Season 4 focuses on the survivors dealing with the arrival of people from the freighter, who have been sent to the island to reclaim it from Ben.
+"Flashforwards" continue, in which it is seen how six survivors, dubbed the "Oceanic Six", live their lives after escaping the island.
 The "Oceanic Six" are Jack, Kate, Hurley, Sayid, Sun, and Aaron.
 In the present, four members of the freighter arrive and team up with the survivors to escape the island, since the crew of the freighter have orders to kill everyone who stays.

-Meanwhile, Ben travels with John to see Jacob, the island's leader.
-John enters his house but finds Jack's dead father, Christian, who says he can speak on Jacob's behalf, and orders John to "move" the island.
-Ben takes John to an underground station in which time travel was researched.
-John becomes the new leader of the Others, while Ben moves the island by turning a giant frozen wheel, after which he is transported to the Sahara.
-The six survivors escape in a helicopter as they watch the island disappear and are subsequently rescued by Penelope.
-It is then, that Desmond and Penelope reunite for the first time in a long while.

-In the season finale, it is revealed that the funeral Jack went to in the "flash forwards" was that of John Locke, who had been seeking out the Oceanic Six in his efforts to convince them to return to the island.
+Meanwhile, Ben travels with Locke to see Jacob, the island's leader.
+Locke enters his cabin but finds Jack's dead father, Christian, who says he can speak on Jacob's behalf, and orders Locke to "move" the island.
+Ben takes Locke to an underground station in which time travel was researched.
+Locke becomes the new leader of the Others, while Ben moves the island by turning a frozen wheel, after which he is transported to the Sahara.
+The six survivors escape in a helicopter as they watch the island disappear and are subsequently rescued by Penny.
+It is then that Desmond and Penny reunite.
+In the season's finale, it is revealed that the funeral Jack went to in the "flashforward" was that of Locke, who had been seeking out the Oceanic Six in his efforts to convince them to return to the island.